Tristanchaang/tristanchaang.github.io/pages/maths.md

 ---
 layout: page
-title: Maths
+title: Problems
-permalink: /maths/
+permalink: /problems/
 ---

-Here are some of my favourite mathematical problems and some problems that I have set for BIMO:
+Here are some of my favourite problems and some that I have set for BIMO:

 ### [Self-Made Olympiad-Style Problems](maths1.md)